bobbypt05/Todo-List-App/README.md

 ![app image](images/image-2.png)

-- The task will get add in the list as shown below.
+- The task will get added in the list as shown below.

 ![app image](images/image-3.png)